Avoid getting soaked by buying a vehicle that is dangerous to drive.

 Additional Problems With a Flooded Vehicle

 Even if you plan to drive your used car for a few years and then trade it in or sell it, you’ll find a flood-damaged car has a low market value bordering on worthless.

 Since it is costly to restore a vehicle that has sustained water damage, your recourse – when you decide to get rid of it – is that you may be limited to selling the wreck for salvage – which probably should have been done to the flood-damaged vehicle in the first place.

 It may cost more to insure a vehicle that has flood damage, or your car insurance company may be unwilling to insure it at all.

 If you can not get insurance, you should not buy the vehicle or drive it.
 Period.
 Never drive a vehicle without insurance.

-ecoXplorer Evelyn Kanter wrote this article for A Girl’s Guide to Cars after Hurricane Katrina, and it has been revised and updated here for ecoXplorer and republished periodically after a significant weather event, such as Hurricane Ian.
+ecoXplorer Evelyn Kanter wrote this article for A Girl’s Guide to Cars after Hurricane Katrina.
+It has been revised, updated and republished periodically after a significant weather event.